-Phase one of Marjon Zero is already complete, we installed approximately 2000 solar panels, saving 300 tonnes of carbon per year saved (tCO2e).
+Phase one of Marjon Zero is already complete.
+In 2020 we installed approximately 2000 solar panels, saving 300 tonnes of carbon per year saved (tCO2e).
 In phase one we also switched our lighting to energy efficient LEDs and installed five electric vehicle charging stations.

-Phase two of Marjon Zero is underway.
-We now are installing 120 ground source heat pumps which will save 617 tonnes of carbon per year (tCO2e).
+Phase two of Marjon Zero was completed in 2022.
+This involved one of the biggest ground source heat pump installations in England, which will save 617 tonnes of carbon per year (tCO2e).
 This is equivalent to the energy use from 65 homes, or burning 1260 barrels of oil or charging 66 million smartphones.